 Neck, back and spinal cord injuries caused by repetitive stress are accepted as compensable claims under the Illinois Workers' Compensation Act and the corresponding case law.
 However, these claims are often much more difficult to develop.
 Expert testimony and/or testimony from the treating physicians and surgeons are often required to establish a repetitive trauma injury.

 Our first objective is to understand the client's job description and duties.
 By obtaining medical records and reviewing medical history, we can often determine the point in time when the condition manifested itself as a result of a work-related condition.
 The point of manifestation is a heavily litigated point of law in workers' compensation.

-We also seek information from treating physicians to determine whether there is a relationship between the repetitive stress injury and the condition that has been treated and diagnosed.
-We also obtain expert witness testimony from various medical practitioners such as occupational medicine physicians, orthopedic surgeons, neurosurgeons and neurologists to determine whether or not there are opinions that exist that can causally connect the injury to the job.
+We also seek information from the treating physicians to determine whether there is a relationship between the repetitive stress injury and the condition that has been treated and diagnosed.
+We also obtain expert witness testimony from various medical practitioners such as occupational medicine physicians, orthopaedic surgeons, neurosurgeons and neurologists to determine whether or not there are opinions that exist that can causally connect the injury to the job.

 Find out more about these related topics:

 For more information about seeking workers' comp benefits, contact an attorney from our law offices in Peoria, Springfield, Bloomington or Decatur.
 Call us at 1-800-234-0090.

 When You Have Been Injured, Get Strong — We Are On Your Side